 Based on the Formula 1 McLaren M23, the 1977 Indy McLaren M24 was the most successful car of the next three seasons, scoring more podium finishes than any other model of car.
 McLaren's lead driver Johnny Rutherford won eight races in his M24s and M24Bs.

 In 1975, the Vel's Parnelli team had built an Indy version of their Parnelli VPJ4 Formula 1 car, reducing the capacity of its 3-litre Cosworth DFV engine down to the USAC regulation 2.6 litres, and adding a turbocharger.
 Once Parnelli's small engine team, led by Larry Slutter, had the resulting Cosworth DFX engine running well, Al Unser won three races in 1976, and Cosworth then moved in to take over the project.
 The first customers for the new engine were McLaren Cars, who saw the opportunity to replace their successful but ageing M16-series design, which was powered by the ancient, heavy, bulky and temperamental Offy engine, with a new design based on the highly successful Formula 1 McLaren M23.
-The first car was completed and tested during 1976, some newspaper reports later claiming that it had been tested during April and had even been present at the Speedway in May, but its first confirmed appearance was when McLaren lead driver Johnny Rutherford drove it in a tyre testing session at Indianapolis in October.
+McLaren's own engines were built by Gary Knutson and his team at McLaren Engines in Livonia, MI.
+The first M24 was completed and tested during 1976, but exactly when is unclear.
+McLaren lead driver Johnny Rutherford claimed in an interview in mid-September 1976 that it had already been completed and tested at Ontario, Michigan and Milwaukee, and in December 1976 even said that the car had been present at the 1976 Indy 500, but the first definitive mention of it testing was at a Goodyear tyre test at the Indianapolis Speedway on 21 October 1976.
+This is consistent with Greg Denny recalling collecting the first monocoque from the McLaren F1 team at the time of the US GP at Watkins Glen two weeks earlier.
 The second car was also completed before the end of 1976 and delivered to Penske Racing, who would be running cars for Mario Andretti and Tom Sneva.

 McLaren's Indy team, run by Tyler Alexander, ran just one car in 1977, for Rutherford, and he and the M24 were immediately successful, taking pole position at each of the opening four races of the 1977 season and winning the second race at Phoenix.
 Sneva then won the third race at Texas World Speedway in Penske's M24 and took pole at the Indy 500.
 Rutherford won three more races later in the season, and Sneva won the Pocono 500 on his way to the USAC title.
 Penske built their own cars for 1978, but McLaren built up one new M24B for Rutherford in 1978, and built a second for him in 1979, when Budweiser took over from First National City Travelers Checks as the team's main sponsor.
 Rutherford won two races with the M24B in 1978 and won the two races at Atlanta in April 1979 before Budweiser pulled their sponsorship at the end of that year, and McLaren withdrew from Indy racing.